 3GPP TSG SA WG4 (SA4) would like to thank 3GPP TSG SA WG2 (SA2) on the LS on QoS support with PDU Set granularity.
 We believe this is an important topic and we are generally very interested in exchanging information with SA2 on this matter.

 3GPP SA4 is continuously working on issues related to the LS.
 In particular, the Rel-17 study on XR Traffic, documented in TR26.926, is addressing some concrete aspects mentioned in the below questions.
 Unfortunately, the XR Traffic work has been down-prioritized due to some urgent work item completion in SA4.
-Nevertheless, we expect that the information on TR26.926 v1.1.0 and the accompanied permanent document supports some of the answers below, and more comprehensive information will be available later this year.
+Nevertheless, we expect that the information on TR26.926 v1.1.0 and the accompanied Permanent Document (PD) supports some of the answers below, and more comprehensive information will be available later this year.
 However, we also note that TR 26.926 was primarily generated to develop typical traffic patterns for RAN1 simulations but may not serve as a universally applicable framework.
-As an example, TR 26.926 assumes a specific video codec, assumes a subset of applications, and defines trace formats, that includes advanced metadata that may not be available on system interfaces.
-In particular, the concept of slices was introduced as it is the way how H.265/HEVC provides video data in NAL units to the network.
-[A more generic term is application data unit, also introduced in TR26.926 which is independent of the specific codec and media type.
+As an example, TR 26.926 assumes a specific video codec, assumes a subset of applications, and defines trace formats, that includes advanced metadata that may not be available on system interfaces as of today.
+In particular, the concept of slices was introduced as it is the way how H.265/HEVC provides video data in Network Abstraction Layer (NAL) units to the network.
+A more generic term is application data unit, also introduced in TR26.926 which is independent of the specific codec and media type.

 For your questions, SA4 would like to provide the answers as following.